-Initial key statistics from the 2011 Census, carried out on 27th March 2011, have now been released, with more detailed results being made available throughout 2013 and beyond.
+Initial results from the 2011 Census, carried out on 27 March 2011, are now available, with more detailed statistics being released throughout 2013 and beyond.

 - The resident population of Derbyshire on census day was 769,686 an increase of 5 per cent since 2001

 - Home ownership levels in Derbyshire have remained above the national average, with fewer homes being owned with a mortgage or loan than in 2001